mohammadzainabbas/MGMA-Lab/README.md

 pip install pre-commit
 ```

-You can have a look at some basic pre-commit hooks that I have added under [pre-commit-config.yml]() file.
+You can have a look at some basic pre-commit hooks that I have added under [pre-commit-config.yml](https://github.com/mohammadzainabbas/MGMA-Lab/blob/lab1/pre-commit-config.yml) file.
+You can checkout all the `pre-commit hooks` [here](https://pre-commit.com/hooks.html).
+And add any hook that you like in this file.

-Then install the pre-commit hook
+Now, install the pre-commit hook

 ```bash
 pre-commit install